Table of Contents

 The aim of this course is to teach students the fundamentals of optics, which will help them to understand both the phenomena that control the appearance of physical objects in real world and function of instruments used for their imaging.

-The seminar for advanced computer graphics has no fixed topics, its purpose is to inform participants about recent advances in computer graphics.
+The seminar for advanced computer graphics and vision has no fixed topics, its purpose is to inform participants about recent advances in computer graphics and vision.
 Participants of the seminar present interesting methods from literature (external students) or their own research (CGG group members).

 The course broadens topics of the course NPGR002.
 Main attention will be paid to several special functions and transformations (especially moment functions and wavelet transform) and their use in selected tasks of image processing - edge detection, noise removal, recognition of deformed objects, image registration, image compression, etc. Both the theory and practical applications will be discussed.